ESS Standard for Quality Reports Structure (ESQRS)

 |Contact fax number|

 The House Price Indices (HPI) are quarterly indicators that measure the changes in the dwellings transaction prices that households acquire on the market (both newly built and already existing).
-The data are based on harmonised definitions and concepts included in the Regulation (EU) 2016/792, Commissin Implementing Regulation (EU) 2020/1148 and described in the OOH Technical Manual.
+The data are based on harmonised definitions and concepts included in the Regulation (EU) 2016/792 of the European Parliament and of the Council, Commissin Implementing Regulation (EU) 2020/1148 and described in the OOH Technical Manual.